Yenisei

+The Yenisey or Yenisei (/ˌjɛnɪˈseɪ/ YEN-iss-AY; Енисе́й, [jɪnʲɪˈsʲej]) is the fifth-longest river system in the world, and the largest to drain into the Arctic Ocean.

 Rising in Mungaragiyn-gol in Mongolia, it follows a northerly course through Lake Baikal and the Krasnoyarsk Dam before draining into the Yenisey Gulf in the Kara Sea.
 The Yenisey divides the Western Siberian Plain in the west from the Central Siberian Plateau to the east; it drains a large part of central Siberia.
+Its delta is formed between the Gyda Peninsula and the Taymyr Peninsula.

 It is the central one of three large Siberian rivers that flow into the Arctic Ocean (the other two being the Ob and the Lena).
 The maximum depth of the Yenisey is 200 ft and the average depth is 45 ft.

 Geography

-The Yenisey proper, from the confluence of its source rivers Great Yenisey and Little Yenisey at Kyzyl to its mouth in the Kara Sea, is 3487 km long.
-From the source of its tributary Selenga, it is 5075 km long.
+The Yenisey proper, from the confluence of its source rivers the Great Yenisey and Little Yenisey at Kyzyl to its mouth in the Kara Sea, is 3487 km long.
+From the source of its tributary the Selenga, it is 5075 km long.
 It has a drainage basin of 2580000 km2.
 The Yenisey flows through the Russian federal subjects Tuva, Khakassia and Krasnoyarsk Krai.
-The city of Krasnoyarsk is situated on the Yenisey.
+The city of Krasnoyarsk is situated far upstream on the Yenisey, and the industrial city of Norilsk is nearby on the Arctic Ocean's Taymyr Peninsula.